 Unfortunately, the standard answer to this question is, “They look too much alike, and it’s simply too hard to differentiate between the two.”
 That answer just doesn’t cut it, the two are actually pretty different.
 Hemp cannot get you high; it is an industrial crop.
 If you take the time to learn about marijuana and hemp, you will be able to identify the differences between the two relatively easy.

-The conspiracy theory of why Hemp was criminalized with marijuana goes a little something like this……
+The conspiracy theory of why hemp was criminalized with marijuana goes a little something like this…

-Prior to the 1800s, it was very common to see Hemp products as mainly paper and textiles.
-After the invention of the cotton gin, Hemp became a forgotten fiber because cotton was much easier and cheaper to produce for textiles.
+Prior to the 1800s, it was prevalent to see hemp products as mainly paper and textiles.
+After the invention of the cotton gin, hemp became a forgotten fiber because cotton was much more comfortable and cheaper to produce for textiles.
 In the early 1900s, George Schlichten introduced the Hemp Decorticator.
-This invention was going to revolutionize the Hemp industry, making it much easier to process.
+This invention was going to revolutionize the hemp industry, making it much easier to process.
 Soon after, negative propaganda skyrocketed about the cannabis plant.
 W.R Hearst fabricated stories in his newspapers about this new drug called “marihuana,” which was causing blacks and Mexicans to rape and kill white women.
-Prior to his articles, marijuana was never used as slang for cannabis—Hearst intentionally did this to demonize this plant with a new name.
-This led to a propaganda movie in 1936 called “Reefer Madness,” portraying cannabis as the most dangerous drug in the world.
+Before his articles, marijuana was never used as slang for cannabis—Hearst intentionally did this to demonize this plant with a new name.
+This led to a propaganda movie in 1936 called Reefer Madness, which portrays cannabis as the most dangerous drug in the world.